 We're reimagining the news.

 We support and connect journalists interested in doing solutions journalism, rigorous reporting about how people are responding to problems.
-We do this in three ways: advising and supporting media outlets around the country in creating high-impact solutions reporting projects, developing educational tools and resources to build journalists' skills in solutions reporting and editing, and connecting and supporting individuals (including journalists, researchers, academics, students, social entrepreneurs, and more) interested in how social problems are being solved.
+We do this in three ways: (1) advising and supporting media outlets around the country in creating high-impact solutions reporting projects; (2) developing educational tools and resources to build journalists' skills in solutions reporting and editing; and (3) connecting and supporting those interested in how social problems are being solved.

 newsrooms trained by SJN and actively producing solutions journalism

 individuals used our online tools or attended an SJN workshop